 The four men finally reached Culiacan’s Spanish settlement in early 1536 (eight years after being stranded in Florida).
 Later that year, they reached Mexico City, where the Viceroy Antonio de Mendoza welcomed them.

-After a conflict with other Spanish Nobles and area settlers in 1545, he returned to Spain and never came back to the Americas.
+After a conflict with other Spanish Nobles and area settlers in 1545, he returned to Spain and never returned to the Americas.
 Later, he published an account of his travels, noting the appalling treatment of Indians by the Spanish.
 His writing encouraged many other Spanish expeditions to the Americas, including those of Hernando de Soto and Francisco Vasquez de Coronado.

 He died poor in Seville, Spain, in about 1558.
 In the end, Cabeza de Vaca has been considered notable as a proto-anthropologist for his detailed accounts of the many tribes of American Indians that he encountered.